clemenko/dtr_ageoff/readme.md

 # Dtr Age Off

 The purpose of this script is to scrape DTR for older images.
-The one caveat is that the repository must have Tag Immutability turned off.
+The one caveat is that the repository must have Tag Immutability turned

 ## Requirements
     - jq